duspviz-mit/web-map-workshop/1_codeYourFirstWebsite/README.md

 }
 ```

-Note that all have slightly different syntax; elements are simply the name of the element.
-Classes are specified with a period (`.`).
-IDs are specified with a hash (`#`).
-Recall that classes are groups of elements you'd like to style similarly and the IDs are unique!
+Note that all have slightly different syntax!
+Elements are invoked using the name of the element.
+Classes are invoked by use of a period prefix (`.classname`).
+IDs are specified with an [octothorpe](https://en.wiktionary.org/wiki/octothorpe) or hash mark (`#`).
+Recall (repeat after me) that classes are groups of elements and the IDs are unique!

 ### Inheritance and Order of Operations